On Borrowed Time: Production

-Frank Morgan was originally slated to play Gramps, until Barrymore convinced the studio he could play the part in spite of being confined to a wheelchair.
+Frank Morgan was originally slated to play Gramps, until Barrymore convinced the studio he could play the part in spite of needing a wheelchair.

 The story is a retelling of a Greek fable in which Death is tricked into climbing a pear tree which had been blessed by Saint Polycarp to trap anyone who was trying to steal an old woman's pears.
 The opening credits assert: "Mr. Chaucer liked the tale and believed it—and so do we.
 If perchance you don't believe it, we respectfully insist that we and Mr. Chaucer must be right.
 Because faith still performs miracles and a good deed does find its just reward."
 According to TCM.com, this probably refers to Chaucer's "The Pardoner's Tale".

 Set in small-town America, Barrymore plays crotchety wheelchair-using Julian Northrup ("Gramps"), who smokes a pipe, cherishes his dog, prefers fishing to churchgoing, occasionally takes a nip of "tonic", and indulges in mild profanity.
 He is a veteran of the Civil War (observing that they told him he was too young to serve) and of the Spanish-American War (referring to being at the Battle of San Juan Hill).
 Gramps and his wife, Nellie, played by Bondi, are raising their orphaned grandson, Pud, who adores his grandfather and mimics everything he does.
 Hardwicke plays Mr. Brink, the elegant and aloof personification of death.

 Early in the film, Mr. Brink tells Gramps he is there to take him "where the woodbine twineth."
 This is a reference to an 1870 poem by Septimus Winner (under the pseudonym Apsley Street) euphemizing death, heaven, and the afterlife.
 Gramps dismissively tells Mr. Brink that's what people say to children.
 Gramps would have been a child himself around the 1870s, and would likely have heard that phrase in a popular song of that era.
 He also repeatedly refers to Aunt Demetria as a "pismire" ("the meanest ant there is"); indeed, pismire is an archaic term for ant, derived from the offensive smell of the formic acid ants produce.